Iron Arachne logo glyph

 Organization

-In this culture, power is determined by religious affiliation.
-Warriors are most highly regarded.
+In this culture, power is determined by military might.
+Intellectuals are most highly regarded.
 Neither gender is dominant.
 Social mobility is only possible for those who are part of a certain racial or ethnic group.

 Religion